 Continue along the bike lane to where it ends at Wellington Street.
 There is an advance bike signal at this intersection that allows cyclists to cut diagonally across Wellington to the ramp that leads down to Colonel By Drive.
 At the next set of lights hop onto the Rideau Canal Eastern Pathway.

 Ride under the Corkstown pedestrian/bike bridge, then circle up and over the bridge to get to the other side of the canal.

 Once across Queen Elizabeth Drive access MacLaren Street via a short jog along Somerset and The Driveway.
 MacLaren is a quiet street that you can follow west as far as O’Connor Street.
 Turn left onto the bi-directional segregated bike path along O’Connor and follow it to McLeod Street where on the left you will see our next stop – the Museum of Nature.
 McLeod Street is a one way heading west so to get to the front of the museum get on the path at the corner of O’Connor and McLeod that goes through the park past the wooly mammoth.

 The Museum of Nature was originally called the Victoria Memorial Museum in honour of Queen Victoria who’s reign ended in 1901.
 This was Ewart’s most ambitious building for the capital, once again using the Tudor Gothic style.
 Unfortunately the instability of the soil on which it was built required that the original central tower be reduced by one level to keep it from sinking in to the ground.
 The glass tower now occupying the space was added in a more recent major renovation to the building.
-The fascinating history of the museum is explained in extensive detail here.
+The fascinating history of the museum is explained in extensive detail here and here.

 Next get back on the O’Connor bike lane and follow it under the Queensway and on through the Glebe where it switches sides of the street and disappears/reappears in a few spots.